-One SAG Subcommittee will be convened in 2018, as described below.
-SAG Subcommittees are open to all interested participants unless topics present a conflict of interest.
-Individual Subcommittee Plans will be prepared for review by Subcommittee participants.
+Two SAG Subcommittees will be active in 2019, as described below.
+SAG Subcommittees are open to all interested participants unless topics may present a financial conflict of interest.
+Individual Subcommittee Plans will be prepared by the SAG Facilitator for review by interested Subcommittee participants.